General Education Program

 The most up-to-date information on courses approved for General Education categories can be found on the General Education website’s “General Education Lookup” page:

 On MyUAlbany, the “Search Class Schedules” capability also allows students to search for courses in a term that fulfill one or more of these General Education categories.
-This same search capability exists from the University’s homepage:
+This same search capability exists from the University’s homepage to find courses that meet one or more of the General Education requirements:

-In addition, sections of courses that fulfill the categories Writing Intensive, Oral Discourse, and Information Literacy can be identified by the suffix attached to the course number.
-Students should note that the General Education Look-up page indicates only whether a course has been approved to be offered as a Writing, Oral Discourse or Information Literacy course.
+In addition, sections of courses that fulfill the categories Writing Intensive and Information Literacy can be identified by the suffix attached to the course number.
+Students should note that the General Education Look-up page indicates only whether a course has been approved to be offered as a Writing or Information Literacy course.
 When the suffix is attached to the course offering in the Schedule of Classes the General Education content of the course is included in that specific course offering.

-A section of a University at Albany course will fulfill the Information Literacy requirement if the course number ends in the suffix X or V or U or T.
+A section of a University at Albany course will fulfill the Information Literacy requirement if the course number ends in the suffix T, U, V, or X.

-A section of a University at Albany course will fulfill the Writing Intensive requirement if the course number ends in the suffix Z or W or V or T.
+A section of a University at Albany course will fulfill the Writing Intensive requirement if the course number ends in the suffix T, V, W, or Z.